 Playdough Monsters – These little monster pieces were from Masters and are very popular!
 Add some playdough and your toddler can create their very own monster.
 But be aware, big kids will also love this activity!

 I hope you’ve found some great ideas to create your very own busy bags.
-I would love for you to leave me a comment and tell me about your favourite busy bags, and don’t forget to join the mailing list to get access to my library of free printables!
+I would love for you to leave me a comment and tell me about your favourite busy bags, and you can also click below for a copy of my busy bags eBook!